Kōnosuke Matsushita: Early life

 Kōnosuke Matsushita was born on 27 November 1894 in Wasamura, now part of Wakayama Prefecture.
 His father was an affluent landlord in the farming village of Wasa (part of present-day Wakayama city) and was one of the wealthiest men of his community.

 Shortly after Matsushita left school, he was sent away to Osaka to become an apprentice for a Japanese barbecue restaurant.
-However, the business failed within a year, and Matsushita was left looking for other employment.
-He then applied for a job with the Osaka Electric Light Company, an electrical utility company, where he received several promotions over the next few years.
+The business failed within a year, and Matsushita joined the Osaka Electric Light Company, an electrical utility company.
 During this period, he married Mumeno Iue, a friend of his sister.
 At the age of 22, he was promoted to the position of electrical inspector.
-It was during this time that Matsushita attempted to introduce his boss to the invention of a new and improved light socket that he had perfected in his spare time.
-His boss, however, was not enthusiastic.